AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-obtain-and-apply-security-patches.md

 ## Cause

-Most [!UICONTROL Security Patches] are released without any isolated patch or hotfix to apply and will require upgrading to the [!UICONTROL Security Patche] release.
+Most [!UICONTROL Security Patches] are released without any isolated patch or hotfix to apply and will require upgrading to the [!UICONTROL Security Patch] release.

 ## Solution